Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 ## Conclusion

 You can see that we have put most of our effort into explaining and implementing the components that make up or are used by the particle filter, such as the landmark map, the motion and sensor models, and how to initialize the set of particles.
-Meanwhile, Beluga provided us with all the necessary resources to implement a custom {abbr}`MCL (Monte Carlo Localiaztion)` algorithm.
+Meanwhile, Beluga provided us with all the necessary resources to implement a custom {abbr}`MCL (Monte Carlo Localization)` algorithm.

 ## References